ryantkerr/eCastingBar-TBC/README.md

-# eCastingBar Classic
+# eCastingBar TBC

 _The casting bar addon that replaces the default player spellcasting bar with a customizable replacement.
-This addon has [been around since Vanilla WoW](https://youtu.be/XM1DLuL5DYI?t=24), and now it's available for Classic WoW 1.13.2._
+This addon has [been around since Vanilla WoW](https://youtu.be/XM1DLuL5DYI?t=24), and now it's available for TBC Classic 2.5.1 & Classic WoW 1.13.7._

 ### **New Features: Display Latency & Channel Spell Ticks!**